Fiji - Teaching Children of the Dawasamu Islands

 About the Project

 Education is one of the most fundamental and crucial ways to make an impact on a struggling community.
-To empower the young generation on the Nacula Island to grow and develop intellectually and physically would ultimately be giving their community the necessary basics to thrive in the world.
-This program aims to give the people of the Nacula Island the tools to create a sustainable and rewarding life for themselves and their community on the island.
+To empower the young generation on the island to grow and develop intellectually and physically would ultimately be giving their community the necessary basics to thrive in the world.
+This program aims to give the people of Fiji the tools to create a sustainable and rewarding life for themselves and their community on their island.

 Volunteer Work and Contribution